-- The rooms are managed by the 6th Form Study Supervisor and Administrator. - Attendance to study is monitored and recorded. - Around 30 PCs are available for student use. - Laptops are also available for student use in the study area. - University prospectuses are kept in this area for reference. - Subject text- books are also housed in these rooms to assist students when needed, along with a range of wider reading books and books on careers, CV writing and similar topics. - There is one daily newspaper plus The Sunday Times provided, along with a selection of magazines. - The area has its own dedicated printing and copying facility see Page 11 for details of how to print. - General bulk stationery items are provided by the supervisor for student use. - Noticeboards advertise University Open Days, Jobs, Apprenticeships, and Opportunities for Volunteering, along with Personal notices.
+- The rooms are managed by the 6th Form Study Supervisor and Administrator. - Attendance to study is monitored and recorded. - Around 30 PCs are available for student use. - Laptops are also available for student use in the study area. - University prospectuses are kept in this area for reference. - Subject text- books are also housed in these rooms to assist students when needed, along with a range of wider reading books and books on careers, CV writing and similar topics. - The area has its own dedicated printing and copying facility see Page 11 for details of how to print. - General bulk stationery items are provided by the supervisor for student use. - Noticeboards advertise University Open Days, Jobs, Apprenticeships, and Opportunities for Volunteering, along with Personal notices.